So you’re thinking of moving to Edinburgh?

 In saying that, there can be heatwave days that will touch the early 30s!
 These days are fairly rare, however.

 Spring is my favourite season in Scotland; Cherry blossoms are in bloom for a few weeks during May, the daylight hours are extended, and there is (usually) less rain.

 There’s a rule in Edinburgh, if it’s sunny- get outside and make the most of it!
 I recommend heading to Princes St Gardens or the Meadows.

 Average cost of living in Edinburgh

-This is what I pay per month for my living costs in Edinburgh in 2022.
+Here is a guide for what some of my friends pay for rent and expenses (I’ve since bought a house and upgraded to a mortgage).
 Please note this is a guide and costs may fluctuate depending on where you live.
 I was living in Juniper Green at the time of writing this article.

 - TV and internet: £30

 - Power and gas: £60